Ryvenn127/Marquez_Aldwinn_John_F_Website/README.md

 # Aldwinn John Marquez Portfolio

-This is a portfolio website for Aldwinn John Marquez, an aspiring fullstack developer based in The Philippines.
-The website showcases Ald's projects, skills, and ways to contact him.
+This is a portfolio website for Aldwinn John Marquez, a full-stack developer based in Lipa City, Batangas, Philippines.
+The website showcases Aldwinn's projects, skills, and ways to contact him.

 ## Table of Contents